mag-noise/magscreen/README.md

 mag_screen_sum   # Reads raw *.csv data and updates a running summary of part test data.
 ```

 After data are collected, files should be moved to a long term storage location.
-The
-following location is recommended:

-  **FIXME: State where the output data are saved/tracked in the larger context of the
-    development program**

 ## Calculations